You are here

 Your fingerprint-based background checks received by CDE remain valid for the time in which you hold a valid CDE-issued license or authorization.
 In many cases, an educator who consistently maintains an active, CDE-issued education license or authorization will need to submit fingerprints to CBI for licensure purposes once.

-If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse, you must submit a new set of fingerprints to CBI for a current background check.
+If you have submitted fingerprints for CDE credentialing in the past, but allowed all credentials to lapse - even if for one day - you must submit a new set of fingerprints to CBI for a current background check.
 This also applies to anyone who has placed a professional license on inactive status and does not hold another valid credential at the time of the reactivation request.

 CDE reserves the right to evaluate all applications for adherence to fingerprint requirements and will notify applicants by email should any follow-up be needed.